centraunit/digo/README.md

 ### Singleton

-Services that should be instantiated only once and shared across the entire application.
+digo that should be instantiated only once and shared across the entire application.

 ```go
 // Define a singleton service